 We’ll take in culture in Armenian’s capital city, Yerevan and solitude in the monastery of Khor Virap, close to Mount Ararat.
 There’ll be Lake Sevan, Debed Gorge and the Haghpat Monastery.
 We cover most of Armenia in our second week on the Silk Road, when we go from Goreme in Turkey to Yerevan in Armenia.

 Our second trip to Georgia will see us in the incredible city of Tbilisi – which is perfect for a weekend or longer and hiking near the Russian border town of Kazbegi.

 We’ll take our first stop in Azerbaijan at Sheki and visit the Khan Palace, then head to the capital, Baku and move onto the Gobustan petroglyphs and mud volcanoes as we head towards the Iranian border.
-Check out seriously interesting facts about Azerbaijan.

 From Masuleh in the mountains around the Caspian Sea to Iran’s modern capital Tehran, we then head for Esfahan’s bazaars, bridges and mosques.
 We’ll visit the ruins of Persepolis – where Alexander the Great conquered the Persians and then head to Yazd before we head towards Turkmenistan

 We start our visit to Turkmenistan by calling in at the capital, Ashgabat.
 From there we head to Geok-Depe and then head north to the Karakum desert and the famous “Gates of Hell” (look it up, you know you want to).
 Finally we stop at Konye-Urgench to visit ancient ruins that were once the centre of the Islamic world.